 Online classes enable students to complete assignments around their busy schedules.
 There are still strict due dates for projects, papers, and assignments, but, without a set class period, students can learn at their own pace.
 Sometimes online courses will assign group projects, so students are not always in the clear from commuting to campus, but students may choose to meet online and share information via the internet and video calls.

 Hybrid classes are an excellent option for students that like the flexibility of online learning, but still crave a more concrete educational setting.
-Much of the class takes place online, such as lectures, discussions, and assigned reading.
+Much of the class takes place online, such as lectures, discussions, and assigned readings.
 Part of the class, however, takes place on campus, as well.
 Whether students head to school for tests, a lab, or a few lectures during the semester, a hybrid course will help keep students organized and focused.
 Hybrid courses also lend visual, concrete learners the ability to excel.

 Evening classes are pertinent to the working student’s schedule.
 Making it possible for anyone and everyone to find time to learn, these classes are a great choice for those that enjoy the traditional, interactive classroom setting, but do not have a cleared morning schedule.
 Hop on the highway during the drive home from work and head straight to class!